 - Enjoy a treat meal once a week.
 It’s a must to consistency and success in making lifestyle changes.
 Even if it’s one or two treats over the weekend, enjoy it.
 But don’t let it spiral out of control into a weekend binge on rubbish foods.
 It will take your body days to recover and you’ll feel sluggish and lose all motivation for the following week.

 - Surround yourself with like-minded people.
 Be it in person, online or by reading books!
 Go to the library and check out the recipe book section – lots of clean, wholefoods books popping up in libraries now.
 My book is also pretty awesome (!)
+If you have nerve damage, neuropathy, pain, or suffering due to muscle, ligament, or tendon issues, you definitely need Neuropathy Treatment our doctors are trained in a proprietary method of helping reversed nerve damage that has helped thousands of patients regain their lives.
 Get involved in online mummy groups or forums or jump onto the Stay Strong Mummy page and chat to the growing tribe of strong mums on there.
 Ask around about local mummy groups in your area and see if anyone wants to meet for a workout at the park (before the coffee date!)

 Nourishing yourself is part of nourishing your children.
 Arm yourself with recipes, workouts and a routine that will suit you and your family.
 I know you can do it, you wouldn’t have read all this if you couldn’t.
 Go for it, strong mummy.

 PS – for a complete guide and beautiful book that will hold your hand the entire way, grab a copy of the StayStrongMummy Fitness Plan.
 X